TissUUmaps/TissUUmaps/README.md

 # FlaskTissUUmaps
-FlaskTissUUmaps is a minimal python server for [TissUUmaps](https://tissuumaps.research.it.uu.se/) using Flask that comes with a standalone User Interface.
+FlaskTissUUmaps is a python server for [TissUUmaps](https://tissuumaps.research.it.uu.se/) using Flask that comes with a standalone User Interface.

+## Windows installation

+1. Download the Windows Installer from [the last release](https://github.com/wahlby-lab/FlaskTissUUmaps/releases/latest) and install it.
+Note that the installer is not signed yet and may trigger warnings from the browser and from the firewall.
+You can safely pass these warnings.

+2. Start TissUUmaps.

 ## Installation from PIP